nhsconnect/FHIR-NRLS-API/pages/pointers/pointer_lifecycle.md

 tags: [pointer]
 sidebar: overview_sidebar
 permalink: pointer_lifecycle.html
-summary: NRLS Pointer Lifecycle
+summary: NRL Pointer Lifecycle
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRLS API.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the NRL API.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

 ## Pointer Lifecycle ##

 A Pointer is a reference to some content.
-From the perspective of NRLS that content is held on a remote system.
+From the perspective of NRL that content is held on a remote system.
 It has its own lifecycle that is managed by a third-party (the Record owner).
 The Pointer Lifecycle as described by NRL defines the statuses and permitted transitions between those statuses for the pointer.
 The statuses and transitions ensure that only the appropriate pointers are shown to Consumers.

 ## Pointer Status ##